 - Grease a 12-hole muffin pan.

-- In a bowl, combine hash browns, 1 cup of the cheese, olive oil and salt and pepper to taste.
+- In a bowl, combine hash browns, 1 cup of the cheese, olive oil, salt, and pepper to taste.

 - Crack one egg into each of the potato nests.
 Top each egg with crumbled bacon, green onions and the remaining 1/4 cup cheese.